RespectMathias/VLSMistique/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project 🌐

 Tired of manually calculating subnets for your networks?
-Say hello to VLSMistique - a sleek and powerful Windows-based application that simplifies subnetting in a visually stunning and user-friendly interface.
+Say hello to VLSMistique - a sleek and powerful Multi-platform application that simplifies subnetting in a visually stunning and user-friendly interface.

 1. Input the amount of **subnets** you need
 2. Input the **IP-Address** you want the subnets for
-3. Input the **hosts** you need for each subnet in their respective grid
+3. Input the **hosts** you need for each subnet in their respective entry

 ![Usage GIF](images/usage.gif)